 When a user submits the form, Elementor Form sends an email notification to both the WordPress admin and the user.
 However, when your Elementor form is not sending email notifications, there are two main reasons for this:

-1. Emails are landing in spam or getting rejected by hosting servers.
+- Emails are landing in spam or getting rejected by receiving servers.

 On the other hand, there can be several issues with the configuration of your Elementor form, such as incorrect Field IDs, disabled form notifications, and plugin conflicts.

-Now that you know why the Elementor form is not sending emails, let’s see how you can fix them with three easy methods.
+Now that you know why the Elementor form is not sending emails, let’s see how you can fix them with five easy methods.

 Method #1: Install and Configure the Post SMTP WordPress Plugin

-First of all, you need to replace the default PHP mail function with SMTP.
-To do so, simply install and configure the Post SMTP plugin.
-This plugin routes your WordPress emails through the most reliable and secure SMTP servers, which improves the email deliverability of your WordPress site.
+First, you need to replace the default PHP mail function with SMTP for better email deliverability.
+To do so, simply install and configure the best WordPress smtp plugin (i.e., Post SMTP).
+This smtp plugin routes your WordPress emails through the most reliable and secure SMTP servers, which improves the email deliverability of your WordPress site.

 Click here to request the Post SMTP configuration service, where one of our WordPress experts will install and configure Post SMTP on your WordPress site and address all the email-related issues accordingly.